-- 1. The completed DSS Form 37124 will be scanned by Control Center staff and forwarded via email to the designated Child Care Licensing staff. - 2.
-The information from the IRS Form W-9 and social security card is entered into the SCEIS (South Carolina Enterprise Information System) in order to obtain a vendor number.
+- 1) The completed DSS Form 37124 will be scanned by Control Center staff and forwarded via email to the designated Child Care Licensing staff. - 2) The information from the IRS Form W-9 and social security card is sent to finance to be entered into the SCEIS (South Carolina Enterprise Information System) in order to obtain a vendor number.
 A confirmation of the SCEIS vendor number is sent via email to the SC Voucher Control Center staff.
-SCEIS uploads the vendor information to the STARS system at the Comptroller General's (CG's) Office.

-NOTE: The provider name, I.D, and SSN/FEIN must be identical in both the CG files and the SC Voucher Program database in order for payments to be made to the provider.
+NOTE: The provider name, I.D, and SSN must be identical in both the CG files and the SC Voucher Program database in order for payments to be made to the provider.

-Once the provider information has been loaded and accepted in the CG's files, the Control Center enters the provider information into the SC Voucher Program database.
+3) Once the provider information has been loaded and accepted in the CG's files, the Control Center enters the provider information into the SC Voucher Program database.
 At this point, the provider is eligible to begin serving children.